Professional Success in Social Media

 I have written papers or worked on projects with many people who I have connected with through Twitter.

 For example, a medical student from Chicago direct messaged me on Twitter and we formed a relationship.
 The student had no radiology mentors at her institution and wanted to become a radiologist.
 I mentored her for two years on the phone, in email, and via social media.
 I wrote her a letter of recommendation for residency and she matched with her number one choice.
-I just met her in-person this year.
+I first met her in-person a few years into this mentoring relationship.
 It is incredible that you can cultivate such strong, formidable relationships via social media.

 Through Twitter I became friends with a breast imager in Paris at the Marie Curie Institute.
 During a family vacation to Paris, I spent a day with her to see how they practice in France.
 For her, social media is a great way to feel connected to the field and other woman in radiology.